+Reviews may be conducted more frequently at the Clients' request.
 Reviews may be triggered by material market, economic or political events, or by changes in client's financial situations (such as retirement, termination of employment, physical move, or inheritance).
+Accounts may be reviewed as a result of known changes in the Client's financial situation and/or large deposits or withdrawals in the Client's account(s).
+The Client is encouraged to notify PCA if changes occur in the Client's personal financial situation that might adversely affect the Client's investment plan.